JHS96/weather-app/README.md

 This is a very simple weather app.
+A live version of the app can be seen [here](https://the-local-weather.herokuapp.com/)

 ### To make it work, craete a .env file in the root directory containing:

 REACT_APP_WEATHER_API_KEY=your openweathermap.org api key

+If you are deploying this app to Heroku (as I have), remember to add your openweathermap.org api key to the "Config Vars" in your Heroku project as well.

 ### Run `npm install`